corda/corda/docs/source/hello-world-flow.rst

 Flows are implemented as ``FlowLogic`` subclasses.
 You define the steps taken by the flow by overriding ``FlowLogic.call``.

 We'll write our flow in either ``TemplateFlow.java`` or ``App.kt``.
-Overwrite both the existing flows in the template with the following:
+Delete both the existing flows in the template, and replace them with the following:

 .. container:: codeset